Category

 Covering the basics is important, but the devil is in the details.
 The door to the loading dock doesn’t quite latch closed sometimes.
 There’s a light in the parking lot stairwell that’s been out for two weeks.
 You haven’t updated evacuation plans and maps after a company reorganization.

 None of these issues is an immediate hazard, but they all represent potential security threats that could harm your company’s people and property.
-As a security professional, mitigating these risks before they materialize is one of your core objectives.
+As a security professional, mitigating these identified risks before they materialize is one of your core objectives.
 But to solve a problem, you need to know it exists in the first place.
 That’s where a physical security assessment comes in.

 “Having a good solid plan is crucial to security.
 And you need flexibility in the plan so you’re able to change direction on a dime, as security is very reactive.
 It’s also important to have the right technology and individuals trained to use it to its full potential, and you should always be looking for better tools.” — Joe Holokan, Manager of Central Region Security at Cox Enterprises